Updated sensitivities to heavy neutral leptons at the LHC far detectors and SHiP

 As discussed earlier, we would assume zero background for all the experiments except \texttt{ANUBIS-shaft} and \texttt{ANUBIS-ceiling}.
 The background levels of LLP searches at \texttt{ANUBIS-ceiling} and \texttt{ANUBIS-shaft} have been estimated in Ref.~\cite{ANUBIS:2025sgg}, which reports $182.4\pm 12.2$ and $63.7\pm4.3$, respectively.
 Following Ref.~\cite{Hirsch:2020klk} we take $N_{S95}^{\texttt{ANUBIS-ceiling}}=2\times \sqrt{195}\approx 28$ and $N_{S95}^{\texttt{ANUBIS-shaft}}=2\times \sqrt{68}\approx 17$ as the signal-event numbers corresponding to the exclusion limits at 95\% confidence level (C.L.) for the two \texttt{ANUBIS} configurations, respectively.
 For the zero-background experiments, we show contour curves for 3 signal events as the sensitivity reach at 95\% C.L.

 \textbf{Results.} The numerical results are displayed in Fig.~\ref{fig:sensitivity} in the $(m_N,|V_{eN}|^2)$ plane where the contour curves are exclusion boundaries at 95\% C.L.
 For each experiment, the sensitivities are dominated by the charm-meson (bottom-meson) contributions for $m_N\lesssim m_D$ ($m_{D}\lesssim m_N \lesssim m_B$), mainly as a result of the charm-meson productions rates several orders of magnitude larger than those of the bottom mesons.
+The sensitivity reaches of the up-to-date designs are shown with solid lines, while those of the outdated ones with dashed curves.
 We find that for $m_N\lesssim m_D$ the sensitivity reach is dominated by \texttt{SHiP}, followed by \texttt{MATHUSLA100} and \texttt{ANUBIS-ceiling}, while for heavier HNLs \texttt{MATHUSLA100} and again \texttt{SHiP} are expected to dominate the sensitivity reach.
+We note that the sensitivity results of the non-updated LLP experiments (such as \texttt{FASER} and \texttt{CODEX-b}) that we obtained with \texttt{DDC} are, as we checked, in excellent agreement with those reported in the existing literature~\cite{Curtin:2018mvb,SHiP:2018xqw,FASER:2018eoc, Kling:2018wct,Helo:2018qej,CODEX-b:2019jve,FASER:2019aik,Hirsch:2020klk,DeVries:2020jbs,Ovchynnikov:2022its,Gunther:2023vmz}.